aws-amplify/docs/android/how-to-pinpoint-notifications-adm.md

 * Click `Edit` and select `Show more push notification services` and click `Amazon Device Messaging`.
 * Enter the `Client ID` and the `Client Secret` and click `Save` at the right bottom of the page.

-Now `ADM` is regsitered as a push notification service.
+Now `ADM` is registered as a push notification service.

 Install your app on a device that has ADM enabled, and capture the generated device token.